alcidesrh/laravel-generic-resource/readme.md

     use Alcidesrh\Generic\GenericResourceCollection;
     ...
     $users = User::where('active', 1);
-    // it will return a collection of user with just the id and name fields. return new GenericResourceCollection( $users->paginate( $perPage ), ['id', 'name']);
+    // it will return a collection of user with only the id and name fields. return new GenericResourceCollection( $users->paginate( $perPage ), ['id', 'name']);

     //you can pass nested property as well as the example before